EU Licensed4.8/5

 Why do I have to take semaglutide tablets on an empty stomach?

-The tablet contains an absorption enhancer (SNAC) that only works effectively in an empty stomach.
+The tablet contains an absorption enhancer (SNAC) that only works well in an empty stomach.
+Food, drinks or other medicines get in the way of absorption.

 Are semaglutide tablets as effective as the injection?

-For weight loss, injectable semaglutide is more effective.
+For weight loss, injectable semaglutide works better.

 Can I take other medicines with semaglutide tablets?